-Bugger.
-And eek.
+Yikes.
+And eek!
 I knew he was right.
 Lots of ums and ahhs would be like a red flag to a bull for Saturday morning RNZ listeners!
 And for the first half of the call, I stuttered and stopped abruptly as my ‘weekend brain’ tried to communicate without saying, “like”.

 Which got me thinking about pauses.

 In the interview we talk about using pauses to eliminate fillers.
 This is a solid technique I use when coaching someone who is a frequent fillers-user.
-You can listen to the interview here, or read about this technique in this previous post.
+You can listen to the interview here.

 But pauses help in other situations as well.